Sumboard

 No months-long semantic layer modeling.
 No JavaScript customization requirements.
 No complex deployment architecture.

 Transparent, predictable pricing.
 Our embedded analytics platform starts at €199/month for early-stage startups and scales to €499/month for established SaaS companies.
-The pricing includes unlimited viewer seats—you're not penalized for customer growth.
+The pricing includes unlimited viewer seats.
+You're not penalized for customer growth.

 The teams switching from Sisense are saving 90%+ on their analytics infrastructure.
 One customer told us they were quoted $75K annually for Sisense; they're now paying $4,788/year with Sumboard.
 Understanding different embedded analytics pricing models helps teams avoid surprise costs.

 Performance that doesn't require optimization.
 We've obsessed over rendering speed because customer-facing analytics can't feel slow.
-The architecture is optimized for embedded use cases from the ground up—not repurposed from internal BI needs.
+The architecture is optimized for embedded use cases from the ground up, not repurposed from internal BI needs.

-When Orbility modernized their parking management platform's analytics, they deployed a comprehensive analytics suite in 3 months.
+When Orbility modernized their parking management platform's analytics, they deployed a complete analytics suite in 3 months.
 The platform handled the scale without performance degradation, without requiring infrastructure optimization work, and without surprise costs.

 Making the Decision